Marathon Digital (NASDAQ:MARA) Sets New 12-Month High at $57.78

-MARA has been the subject of a number of research analyst reports.
-DA Davidson assumed coverage on Marathon Digital in a report on Thursday, October 14th.
+A number of equities research analysts have issued reports on the stock.
+Zacks Investment Research upgraded shares of Marathon Digital from a “hold” rating to a “strong-buy” rating and set a $42.00 price objective on the stock in a research note on Friday, September 17th.
+DA Davidson assumed coverage on shares of Marathon Digital in a research report on Thursday, October 14th.
 They set a “buy” rating and a $65.00 price objective for the company.
-Zacks Investment Research upgraded shares of Marathon Digital from a “hold” rating to a “strong-buy” rating and set a $42.00 price objective for the company in a report on Friday, September 17th.
-Finally, B. Riley increased their price objective on shares of Marathon Digital from $54.00 to $87.00 and gave the company a “buy” rating in a report on Wednesday, September 15th.
-Four equities research analysts have rated the stock with a buy rating and one has issued a strong buy rating to the company.
-Based on data from MarketBeat, the stock currently has an average rating of “Buy” and an average target price of $56.80.
+Finally, B. Riley lifted their price objective on shares of Marathon Digital from $54.00 to $87.00 and gave the stock a “buy” rating in a report on Wednesday, September 15th.
+Four analysts have rated the stock with a buy rating and one has assigned a strong buy rating to the company’s stock.
+According to data from MarketBeat, the stock currently has a consensus rating of “Buy” and a consensus price target of $56.80.

-A number of institutional investors have recently bought and sold shares of MARA.
-UBS Group AG acquired a new position in Marathon Digital in the 1st quarter worth approximately $928,000.
-JPMorgan Chase & Co. purchased a new stake in Marathon Digital in the 1st quarter worth approximately $3,009,000.
-Geode Capital Management LLC raised its holdings in shares of Marathon Digital by 106.9% during the 1st quarter.
-Geode Capital Management LLC now owns 740,017 shares of the business services provider’s stock valued at $35,535,000 after purchasing an additional 382,367 shares in the last quarter.
-Northern Trust Corp grew its position in Marathon Digital by 97.7% in the 1st quarter.
-Northern Trust Corp now owns 165,291 shares of the business services provider’s stock worth $7,937,000 after purchasing an additional 81,671 shares during the last quarter.
-Finally, Bank of New York Mellon Corp grew its position in Marathon Digital by 59.3% in the 1st quarter.
-Bank of New York Mellon Corp now owns 48,458 shares of the business services provider’s stock worth $2,327,000 after purchasing an additional 18,035 shares during the last quarter.
-35.44% of the stock is owned by hedge funds and other institutional investors.
+A number of large investors have recently made changes to their positions in MARA.
+Vanguard Group Inc. raised its stake in shares of Marathon Digital by 19.3% in the second quarter.
+Vanguard Group Inc. now owns 9,015,644 shares of the business services provider’s stock worth $282,821,000 after buying an additional 1,460,879 shares during the period.
+BlackRock Inc. grew its holdings in Marathon Digital by 322.6% during the 2nd quarter.
+BlackRock Inc. now owns 6,687,937 shares of the business services provider’s stock valued at $209,801,000 after buying an additional 5,105,351 shares in the last quarter.
+State Street Corp grew its holdings in Marathon Digital by 1,782.6% during the 2nd quarter.
+State Street Corp now owns 2,246,983 shares of the business services provider’s stock valued at $70,488,000 after buying an additional 2,127,625 shares in the last quarter.
+Renaissance Technologies LLC grew its holdings in Marathon Digital by 6.4% during the 2nd quarter.
+Renaissance Technologies LLC now owns 1,668,838 shares of the business services provider’s stock valued at $52,351,000 after buying an additional 100,800 shares in the last quarter.
+Finally, Geode Capital Management LLC grew its holdings in Marathon Digital by 117.5% during the 2nd quarter.
+Geode Capital Management LLC now owns 1,609,496 shares of the business services provider’s stock valued at $50,489,000 after buying an additional 869,479 shares in the last quarter.
+35.44% of the stock is currently owned by institutional investors and hedge funds.

 About Marathon Digital (NASDAQ:MARA)